yqueau/normal_integration/README.md

 - `anisotropic_diffusion_integration.m`: function for anisotropic diffusion integration over a non-rectangular grid (Sec.
 4.3 in [1])
 - `mumford_shah_integration.m`: function for Mulford-Sjaj integration over a non-rectangular grid (Sec.
 4.4 in [1])

-Poisson solvers discussed in [2] can also be found in the Survey/ folder:
+The four Poisson solvers discussed in [2] are also provided:
 - `horn_brooks.m`: implementation of the modified Horn and Brook's scheme (Jacobi iterations) for Poisson integration over a non-rectangular grid.
 Needs no boundary condition, but very slow (Sec.
 3.2 in [2]).
 - `FFT_Poisson.m`: implementation of the FFT integrator of Frankot and Chellappa.
 Super fast, but requires a rectangular grid and periodic boundary condition (Sec.
 3.3 in [2])
 - `DCT_Poisson`: implementation of the DCT integrator of Simchony et al. Still very fast, and requires no boundary condition, but domain must be rectangular (Sec.
 3.4 in [2])